MurphyPone/murphypone.github.io/src/content/goodharts-law.md

 - †: good luck choosing the right scala version for you.
 It's not at all a contentious topic of debate
 - ††: you probably certainly don't need these, I just prefer them.
-- †††: this is just some incantantion you need to know or be lucky enough to find.
+- †††: this is just some incantation you need to know or be lucky enough to find.
 Don't worry, there's only like a thousand of them you need to keep track of when working with SBT.[^3]

 and in the `plugins.sbt`, we have our coverage report provider `sbt-scoverage`: